 Should you have questions about assignments, personal matters and course material, please use SPC's official email to contact the instructor.
-Do not use Blackboard Messages.
+DO NOT USE BLACKBOARD MESSAGES.
 SPC email is the official means of communication between professors and students.
 Be sure that you are using your official SPC email when contacting the instructor.
-Be advised that although I am available via email during the semester, I am not always able to respond to emails quickly, especially if you email during non-business hours (after 8pm or on weekends).
+Be advised that although I am available via email any time during the semester, I am not always able to respond to emails quickly, especially if you email during non-business hours (after 5pm or on weekends).
 If you have questions about what to do if you are quarantined or are COVID-19 positive, please see COVID-19 policies in the Course Resources link in Blackboard.
+Email and phone are the preferred methods of contact for this course.